call-it-kizmet/BlogRepo/docs/research/researchInterests.md

 ## Accessibility

+## Disability, Technology, and Society

-## Rhetoric of Science, Technology, and Medicine
+## Rhetoric of Risk and Probability

 ## Autoethnography